 Moriarty’s particular talent is to write novels that read like the fluffiest fluff … but have a depth that will stay with you long after you turn the last page, thanks to her sharp insights into human nature.
 This story follows three moms who have children in the same kindergarten class in an idyllic Australian seaside community.
 Parents behaving badly provide plenty of fodder for wicked humor.
 This is Moriarty at her finest, right up there with What Alice Forgot.
 Darkly comic: this is summer reading with an edge.More info →

 Polly’s life is in ruins: in one fell swoop, she’s lost her business, her boyfriend, and her flat.
 She can’t afford a place in town, so she’s forced to move out of the city—way out of the city, to a remote British island town, in a flat above an abandoned shop.
 (Everyone’s reaction to her new home: shouldn’t this place be condemned?)
 Polly turns to baking to cheer herself up, and before long her favorite hobby turns into something more substantial than she ever dared to dream.
-This is absolutely chick lit, but it’s multilayered and well-written chick lit.
 (Many readers will appreciate the lack of lascivious scenes.
 Her characters aren’t all chaste, but that action happens offscreen.)
-A sweet story about starting over, with lots of heart, perfect for fans of Emily Giffin and Jojo Moyes.More info →
+A sweet and multilayered story about starting over, with lots of heart, perfect for fans of Emily Giffin and Jojo Moyes.More info →

 more posts you might enjoy